 - A very important Consumer Fraud Alert.
-Million of individuals dream of immigrating to the USA through the DV-Lottery program and enjoying the opportunities available in America, but unfortunately, there are several scams each year that fraudulently inform susceptible individuals that they have won a Green Card and try trick them into sending money “to the US Government” via Western Union or other means to pay government “processing fees,” etc.
+Millions of individuals dream of immigrating to the USA through the DV-Lottery program and enjoying the opportunities available in America.
+Unfortunately, there are several scams each year that fraudulently inform susceptible individuals that they have won a Green Card, and try to trick them into sending money “to the US Government” via Western Union (or other means) to pay government “processing fees,” etc.

 - A glossary of U.S. immigration terms and definitions.
 When discussing immigration to the United States through the American Diversity Visa program, often there are important terms used that may not be familiar to people who are not US citizens (and many Americans might not even understand some of the immigration-related lingo!).
 Our alphabetized glossary of immigration terms and definitions can help to clarify the procedures involved in applying for and obtaining a USA Green Card.

 - General information about American Citizenship.
-One of the many benefits that Green Card holders enjoy, in addition to being able to live, work and study long-term in the United States, is that they also have the option to apply for American citizenship after living in the USA as permanent residents for five years and meeting other US Government requirements.
+One of the many benefits that Green Card holders enjoy, in addition to being able to live, work and study freely in the United States without any time constraint, is that they also have the option to apply for American citizenship after living in the USA as permanent residents for five years and meeting other US Government requirements.